FRISCO, Texas — Welcome to Keeping Score: Your complete FC Dallas match day experience.

 Great matchday.
 Could have been a bit warmer, but nothing all in all, very good day.

 What's next/8 ball prediction

-FC Dallas goes on its first road trip of the 2023 season to face the Vancouver Whitecaps on Saturday, March 11.
-TV information: Apple TV+ – MLS Season Pass – 4 p.m.
+FC Dallas goes to the city of angels to take on the defending MLS champ, LAFC on Saturday, March 25.
+TV information: Apple TV+ – MLS Season Pass – 9:30 p.m.
+CST.

 "8 ball" bold prediction tracker:

 FC Dallas will have three players score 12-plus goals this season: Jesus Ferreira, Paul Arriola and Alan Velasco.